pecio/base-cluster/roles/base-cluster/README.md

 All variables are optional

 * timezone: Timezone for servers, will not configure if unset.
+* setup_etc_hosts: Set names of nodes in `/etc/hosts`.
+Defaults to True.
 * pacemaker_name: Name of the cluster to create.
 Defaults to "CentOSCluster".
 * pacemaker_password: password for the `hacluster` account, used for authenticating Pacemaker daemon.
 Defaults to `highavailability`.
-* pacemaker_iface: name of the network interface for communication, will use first available interface if unset.
+* pacemaker_iface: name of the network interface for communication.
+  Will use first available interface if unset.
+Does not work if using CentOS 7 and `setup_etc_hosts` is False.
 * sbd_devices: list of block device paths to be used for Storage Based Death (at least one).
 Defaults to `[/dev/vdb]`.
-* setup_etc_hosts: Set names of nodes in `/etc/hosts`.
-Defaults to True.

 Example Playbook
 ----------------